 - Develop focused education based on review findings

-NJPR’s coding/documentation data quality programs are designed to improve the quality of coded data and provide valuable information regarding a facility’s adherence to general coding and compliance guidelines and coding principles.
-The programs provide information that will also assist with organizational and operational decision making.
+NJPR’s coding quality review programs are designed to improve the accuracy of coded data and provide valuable information regarding a facility’s adherence to general coding and compliance guidelines and coding principals.

 ICD-10-CM/PCS Coding and DRG Validation: Pre-Bill and Retrospective Review